-Trade out of the Murrumbidgee Valley is closed (as of 29 July 2020) with an IVT balance of 99.9 GL.
+Trade out of the Murrumbidgee Valley is closed with an IVT balance of 99.9 GL (as of 13 August 2020).
 Trade into the Murrumbidgee Valley is open.
 Water users should monitor the WaterNSW website (www.waternsw.com.au) for daily information about the IVT account balance and the status of trade.